LSSTScienceCollaborations/StackClub/README.md

 In progress!
 Our goal is to build on the existing LSST DM Stack demo and tutorial notebooks to create a set of _community-generated, community-oriented_ notebooks that reflect the science interests and expected analyses of the LSST Science Collaborations.

 * [List of Topics, with links to tutorial seeds](https://docs.google.com/document/d/1PSA1uWwTfs9CweatpxF8CEPGBYRY5ZaXB39JzXYE7_U/edit#).
 Includes comprehensive collection of existing project and community tutorial web pages and demo notebooks, from which seeds are drawn.
+* [Stack Club projects](https://github.com/LSSTScienceCollaborations/DMStackClub/labels/project) as defined by Stack Club members - follow [this link](https://github.com/LSSTScienceCollaborations/DMStackClub/labels/project) to see what people are working on.
+Unassigned projects are available for new members to take on!

 | Topic   | Description  | Notebook Location  |
 |---|---|---|